ul2ecnirP/AES256_implem/README.md

 | 10Mo | 1390344 | 139 |
 | 1Go | 103523776 | ~10000 |
 | 2Go | 207048598 | ~20000 |

+# Warning: this is a very tiny project from 2021, you can't use this on a file > 4294967295 Bytes (sizeof unsigned long)